oracle-livelabs/security/database/advanced/avdf/avdf.md

     **Note**:
     - A new password for **AVADMIN** and **AVAUDITOR** users is randomly generated during the deployment of the Livelabs
-    - Remember this command line to display the password whenever you need to connect to the AVDF web console!
+    - Remember this command line to **display the password whenever you need** to connect to the AVDF web console for this lab!

 4. First, download the latest version of the AVDF utilities